-Preparing to CCPA regulation is like building a house - layer by layer your company needs to create a program according to which you will plan the main organizational and technical compliance procedures.
+Preparing for CCPA regulation is like building a house - layer by layer; your company needs to create a program according to which you will plan the main organizational and technical compliance procedures.
 These are core things, to begin with:

-Audit your internal processes and workflow, make sure they comply with data disclosure requirements.
+Audit your internal processes and workflow to make sure they comply with data disclosure requirements.

 Review CCPA requirements and update your privacy policies accordingly.

-Structurize types of information that you use and cut out unnecessary ones.
+Structurize the types of information that you use and cut out unnecessary ones.